Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 I can only speak for myself, but I've noticed that my gifts lie along these lines:

-While the guys I've hiked with can charge up the trail much more quickly, and can log double digit miles each day without complaint for days on end.
+The guys I've hiked with can charge up the trail much more quickly, and can log double digit miles each day without complaint for days on end.

 They also seem more impervious to mosquito assaults, lack of personal hygiene, and cold weather.